-Twice Bode was named Milwaukee[apos]s Most Valuable Player.
+Twice Bode was named Milwaukee's Most Valuable Player.
 He started all 83 games he played in his career.
-In 2003 and in 2005, Bode matched a single-season school record starting 23 games for the Panthers.
+In 2003 and 2005, Bode matched a single-season school-record starting 23 games for the Panthers.

-Named the Horizon League[apos]s Newcomer of the Year after the 2003 season, Bode redshirted in 2004 and went on to earn Third Team ESPN The Magazine Academic All-America honors in 2005 after the defender finished the season with a career-high 11 points on five goals and one assist.
+Named the Horizon League's Newcomer of the Year after the 2003 season, Bode red-shirted in 2004 and went on to earn Third Team ESPN The Magazine Academic All-America honors in 2005 after finishing the season with a career-high 11 points on five goals and one assist as a defender.

-Bode and his wife Ashley were married in 2009 and they reside in Wauwatosa, Wis.
-Steve and Ashley recently welcomed Miles James Bode, their first child, into their family on Nov.
+Bode and his wife Ashley were married in 2009 and they reside in Wauwatosa, Wisconsin.
+Steve and Ashley welcomed their first child, Miles James Bode, into their family on Nov.
 14, 2013.